 arbitration may proceed in the absence of any party which, after due notice,

 fails to be present or fails to obtain an adjournment.
-An award shall not be made solely of the
+An award shall not be made solely of the default

-default of a party.
-The Arbitrators
+of a party.
+The Arbitrators shall require

-may require for the making of an award.
+for the making of an award.

 The parties may offer such evidence as they desire

 and shall produce such additional evidence as the Arbitrators may deem